How to Clean and Condition Leather Dog Collars: Step-by-Step Routine

 FAQ

 You can, but go easy.
-Use it only when plain wiping will not cut it, and make sure you wipe off residue and let the collar air dry fully before conditioning.
+Use it only when plain wiping will not cut it, wipe off residue, and let the collar air dry fully before conditioning.

 Dry it slowly at room temperature with good airflow.
-Keep it away from direct heat and do not speed it up with a dryer or heater.
+Keep it away from direct heat, direct sun, dryers, heaters, and hair dryers.

-Condition when the leather feels dry or stiff, not on a strict calendar.
-Dogs that swim, get rained on, or see winter salt usually need conditioning more often.
+Condition when the leather feels dry or stiff, not just because the calendar says so.
+Dogs that swim, get rained on, or see winter salt may need conditioning more often.

-Replace it if the leather is cracking, splitting near the holes, or the fit hardware is damaged.
-If the collar keeps getting stiff right after conditioning, it may be worn out.
+Replace it if the leather is cracking, splitting near the holes, tearing, staying stiff after care, or if the buckle, D-ring, or rivets are damaged.